nuxeo/nuxeo-webcomponents/ui-refactor/README.md

 possibility to "named context variables" that are made available to the elements context (instead of unnamed field variables field_0, field_1, etc...).
 Bindings with no name will still depend on this naming for compatibility.

+Suggestion from Nelson: include the notion of two-way binding (wrt one way binding) for optims (?)

 #### Sub Elements